scerioli/Global-Preferences-Survey/Article/Appendix.md

 Most of the time, we find very similar slope coefficient and statistical significance between the variables of our study (both replicated and extended) and the results from the original study, with only two exceptions: One is related to the indicator WEF Global Gender Gap, and the other to the time since women suffrage.
 Regarding the last one, the differences can be explained by the imputation of the data used.
 The dataset from which this indicator is coming from, as a matter of fact, can be interpreted non unanimously (see the paragraph "Gender Equality Index" in the Appendix and discussion sections) and we can't draw any conclusion from it.
 Regarding the WEF Global Gender Gap Index, the difference of the p-value significance is of a factor 2, and it is not clear why such difference is exhibited.
 The coefficients are anyway in good agreement with each other.

-In Table 5, we summarise the results of the correlation of single preferences to the economic development of the countries, to be compared to Fig. S2 in @FH_SM, while in Table 6, we show the results for the single preferences gender differences regressed on the Gender Equality Index, as done in Fig. S3 in @FH_SM.
+In Table 5, we summarise the results of the correlation of single preferences to the economic development of the countries, to be compared to Figure S2 in @FH_SM, while in Table 6, we show the results for the single preferences gender differences regressed on the Gender Equality Index, as done in Figure S3 in @FH_SM.

 Table: Correlation coefficients for country-level gender differences in economic preferences vs Log GDP p/c obtained in the original article, present replication and extended analysis.
 Significance $\le$ 0.001 (\*\*\*), $\le$ 0.01 (\*\*), $\le$ 0.05 (\*)